outreachy/website/docs/privacy-policy.md

 * the public name you want us to display on the Outreachy website and use in e-mail communications;
 * your e-mail address;
 * your pronouns (if you choose to share those pronouns with mentors and coordinators), and whether to use those pronouns on public community forums/chat/IRC;
-* your time commitment summary (number of days free from full-time commitments)
+* your time commitment summary (number of days free from full-time commitments during the internship)
 * (optional) your nickname on community forums/chat/IRC;
 * (optional) your language preference;
 * (optional) your timezone;